yasthilsingh/capstone/README.md

 python -m pip install --upgrade pip python -m pip install -r requirements.txt
 ```
 ## Local data setup

-Raw NHANES data files are not stored in this GitHub repository.

-Each team member should download the required NHANES data separately from the shared Google Drive folder and place the files inside the local `data/` folder.
+The data used is provided in the "data" folder in this repository.
+It is NHANES data initially located at https://wwwn.cdc.gov/nchs/nhanes/continuousnhanes/default.aspx?Cycle=2017-2020

-The expected local folder structure is:
+The folder structure is:

 ```text
 data/